sleepyHolo/BaseMod/README.md

 * `void receiveEditCards` - When you should register any cards to add or remove with `BaseMod.addCard` and `BaseMod.removeCard`.
 Do **NOT** initialize any cards or register any cards to add or remove outside of this handler.
 Slay the Spire needs some things to be done in certain orders and this handler ensures that happens correctly.
 Note that removing any cards involved in game events is **undefined behavior** currently.
 * `void receiveEditRelics` - When you should register any relics to add or remove with `BaseMod.addRelic` and `BaseMod.removeRelic`.
 Do **NOT** initialize any relics or register any relics to add or remove outside of this handler.
 Slay the Spire needs some things to be done in certain orders and this handler ensures that happens correctly.
 Note that removing any relics involved in game events is **undefined behavior** currently.
 * `void receiveEditCharacters` - When you should register any characters to add or remove with `BaseMod.addCharacter` and `BaseMod.removeCharacter`.
 Do **NOT** initialize any characters or register any relics to add or remove outside of this handler.
 Slay the Spire needs some things to be done in certain orders and this handler ensures that happens correctly.
 Note that removing the default characters **IS NOT** supported at this time.
+* `void receiveSetUnlocks` - When you should register any custom unlocks.
+Note that removing any unlocks that exist in the base game won't work (it shouldn't crash but it won't do anything).
+Do **NOT** set up any custom unlocks outside of this handler.
+Slay The Spire needs some things to be done in certain orders and this handler ensures that happens correctly.

 ### Mod Badges ###
 32x32 images that display under the title on the main menu.
 Clicking one opens that mods settings menu.